coderaman07/100-Days-of-Code/Readme.md

 I made it the Basic Prototype of the future Blogging Website now I will start working on React thing like converting this website in some smll Components and Rendering it out using a React Rendering.

+## Day 97

+Today I strated to make the components more and made a good progress but I am kind of stuck in some HTML CSS things because I now want to change the Blog card and now I am kind of stuck in it.

+## Day 98

+Today I Developed the API with Django and now exporting the Data as JSON Response I will change this in near future but for the current scenario It is good to have JSON Response.

+## Day 99

+Today I started allow me to post to the Database with not going into DataBase but still writing the Contents into the Database.

+## Day 100

+Today is the Final Day but I am still Stuck in the React Blog ard things but I have made it Multi Page App with Django being the Backend but the Developement is almost 3 % complete lol.

 ## Contributing